wpjwegman/tournament-organizer-system/documents/docs/domains/team/roster/roster.md

 ## Overview

 A Roster Template Entity defines a reusable blueprint for roster structures and configurations that can be used to create specific roster instances.
-It provides a standardized framework for roster types, player roles, and team composition patterns that can be applied across different contexts and tournaments.
+It provides a standardized framework for organizing player lists (such as main players, substitutes, and reserves) that can be applied across different contexts and tournaments.

 ## Purpose